at The Lantern English Co.

 When not writing or reading, I enjoy nature in whatever way I am able.
 Lately that has taken the form of walks, basking in the sunshine or road trips to remote locations here in Pennsylvania.
 Mission trips also fill my soul in ways I never thought possible.
 Having traveled to Czech Republic, Poland, and on three occasions to Colombia, I find that my spirit soars when sharing the love of Jesus with people of differing cultures.
 Sending out home crafted greeting cards I’ve created, to family and friends, also brings my heart joy.

-It is with excitement over the plans God has for my life that I anticipate the teaching of writing classes to bring great reward both for students and myself.
+It is with excitement over the plans God has for my life that I anticipate that continuing to teach writing classes will bring great reward both for my students, as well as for myself.